 Border Reiver family surname Northumberland Durham surname

 The name Robson is so very closely associated with Northumberland and Durham and was the name of a Northumbrian ‘grayne’ (or family tribe) which inhabited the valley of North Tynedale in the Elizabethan days of the Border Reivers.
-The reivers were violent sheep rustling families whose allegiance was first and foremost to their family name even if other members of the family group belonged to the opposite side of the Scottish border.
+The reivers were violent sheep and cattle rustling families whose allegiance was first and foremost to their family name even if other members of the family group belonged to the opposite side of the Scottish border.

 The name Robson means son of Rob or Robert and one suggestion is that their patriarch was Hroethbert, an Anglo-Saxon mentioned on a runic cross found at Falstone in North Tynedale.
 Border families preyed on their traditional enemies and in the case of the Robsons one of their great enemies was the Graham family who inhabited Liddesdale on the Scottish side of the border.

-One day a group of North Tynedale Robsons made a foray into Liddesdale and stole a large flock of Graham sheep which they brought back into Tynedale.
+One day a group of North Tynedale Robsons made a foray deep into Liddesdale and stole a large flock of Graham sheep which they brought back into Tynedale.
 When it was found that the Graham sheep were infected with scab, which spread like wild fire through the existing Robson flock the Robsons were furious and made a second raid into Liddesdale.
 Here they caught seven members of the Graham family and executed them all, by hanging them from the neck.